isomorphic-software/smartclient-docs/classes/Sound.md

 | currentTime | [float](../reference.md#type-float) | false | — | Current playback position in seconds. |

 ---
+## Method: Sound.getCurrentTime

+### Description
+Retrieves the current playback time of a playing or paused audio file in seconds.

+### Returns

+`[Float](../reference.md#type-float)` — current playback time audio file in seconds.
+If the file has not been loaded, or no [Sound.src](#attr-soundsrc) is defined, this method will return zero.

+---
 ## Method: Sound.pause

 ### Description
 Pause playback of the audio file.

+---
+## Method: Sound.reset

+### Description
+If playback is currently paused, reset the playback position to the start of the audio file so a call to [Sound.play](#method-soundplay) will play from the start, rather than resuming playback from the current position.

 ---